FAQ

 Why might a ticker fail in batch mode?

-A ticker may fail if required financial data is missing for that symbol or valuation point.
+A ticker may fail if required financial data is missing for that symbol or valuation point, especially if usable net-income history is not available.

 Account Features